subhaganesh/house_price_prediction/README.md

     seaborn 0.11.2

 ## Lessons Learned
- I used three different algorithams to predict this model accuracy.
+ I used five different algorithams but compared with three algorithams to predict this model accuracy.

  EDA was the major thing for this project.